Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.

-- Conceding 113 points per game, the Grizzlies are the 11th-ranked squad in the NBA defensively.
+- Giving up 113 points per game, the Grizzlies are the 11th-ranked squad in the league defensively.

-- The Grizzlies concede 44.4 rebounds per game, ranking 21st in the league.
+- On the boards, the Grizzlies are ranked 21st in the league, allowing 44.4 rebounds per contest.

-- Looking at assists, the Grizzlies are 26th in the league, giving up 26.4 per contest.
+- Looking at assists, the Grizzlies are 26th in the league, giving up 26.4 per game.

-- Looking at 3-pointers, the Grizzlies are 25th in the NBA, giving up 13 makes per contest.
+- Giving up 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.

 Rui Hachimura vs. the Grizzlies